autay27/inksync/content/blog/silvine-paper/index.md

 I don't have any properly sheening inks to test, but [here](https://www.fountainpennetwork.com/forum/topic/312374-silvine-originals-memo-book/) is a review on Fountain Pen Network, noting a lack of sheen.
 Silvine may be nice and thin, but this is not the British answer to Tomoe River.

-The slightly rougher surface lends itself to pencils.
-I also used some ballpoints (including my favourite Schmidt Softline) and they had the worst show-through of all, to the point where I wouldn't recommend this paper for ballpoint power users.
+The rougher surface lends itself to pencils.
+I also tried some ballpoints (including my favourite Schmidt Softline) and they had the worst show-through of all, to the point where I wouldn't recommend this paper for ballpoint users, at least not if you're heavy-handed like me.
 It's just too thin.

 ## In use